Store architecture

 Below is an integration flow diagram in a B2C architecture, where asynchronous calls (not in real time) are represented by black arrows, and synchronous calls (in real time) are represented by blue arrows.

 An example of an asynchronous call is the stock update, represented by a black arrow pointing from the ERP to the Inventory module.
-A real-time update of payment rates is represented by a blue arrow, with information exchanged between both blocks.
+A real-time update of payment rates is represented by a blue arrow, indicating information exchange between the blocks.
 This last scenario is synchronous because it occurs in a critical stage of the customer purchase flow.

-The architecture suggested here extends beyond B2C, as you can see in the following sections.
+The architecture suggested here extends beyond B2C, as you will see in the following sections.

 Business-to-business (B2B) with B2B Suite